mstnorris/westkent-blog/README.md

 # Simple Blog

-This is a simple blog for west kent using PHP, PDO, & MySQL.
+This is a simple blog for West Kent students using PHP, PDO, & MySQL.

 ## Features